mahitha-123/skin-disease-detection-ai/dermaCare/README.md

 }
 ```

+---

-## Tech Stack
+# Tech Stack

-- Python
+Python
-- TensorFlow / Keras
+TensorFlow / Keras
-- CNN
+CNN
-- Flask
+Flask
-- Flask-CORS
+Flask-CORS
-- React.js
+React.js
-- Axios
+Axios
-- Vite
+Vite

+---

+# Future Improvements

+• Add user authentication system
+• Save prediction history in database
+• Deploy frontend and backend to cloud
+• Improve CNN model accuracy
+• Add disease description and treatment suggestions

+---

-## Important Note
+# Important Note

-This project is for **educational and portfolio purposes** only and should **not** be used as a medical diagnosis tool.
+This project is intended for **educational and portfolio purposes only**.

+It should **not be used for medical diagnosis** or as a replacement for professional medical advice.

+---

+# Author

+Mahitha Basivireddy